-Engineers need to be problem solvers with plenty of creativity and imagination.
-With Sylvan's Engineering courses in Wyoming, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
+Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
+There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Wyoming.
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
-After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, learning is so much more engaging when it's a whole lot of fun as well!

 We Make a Real Difference

-Your local Sylvan center in Wyoming makes learning personal with classes of no more than 12 students and a maximum student-to-teacher ratio of 6:1.
-We also blend a variety of collaborative activities with different self-guided tasks, helping kids stay motivated with a range of proven learning techniques.▼
+Your local Sylvan in Wyoming makes learning personal with classes of no more than 12 students and a maximum student-to-teacher ratio of 6:1.
+We also blend a variety of collaborative activities with different self-guided tasks, helping kids stay motivated with a range of proven learning techniques.

-Our fun, creative Engineering courses in Wyoming feature:
+It's time to get creative!
+Our Engineering courses in Wyoming feature: